My initial thoughts

 Over the past week, I migrated my website from VuePress to Gridsome.
 This migration has now given me more freedom of design and development.

-I was inspired by Jack McDade's awesome website and wanted to create something that was more personable to me.
+Inspired by Jack McDade’s awesome website and I wanted to create something that was more personable to me.

 Determined to move past my anxieties

 This is in part due to my anxieties and lack of self-confidence, but speaking to other’s about their experiences and gaining inspiration has given me the confidence to push past my own anxieties.
 I went ahead and created my design using Figma.
 Once I was happy with my creation, I decided to share it with a Slack group.
 Those that gave me feedback were very positive which gave me more confidence to share it to a larger audience.

 I took a deep breath and posted it on Twitter who generally have more negative thoughts, but the responses were still very positive.
 It was time to transform my graphic into my actual website.

 After about a day, I had most of the design complete and I was super impressed with my work.
 This is something I’ve never felt confident about.
 I love developing websites, but designing a website was something I constantly struggled with.

 As you can see from the image above (and from looking at my website), I used black as my background colour with yellow as the main colour.
 The dark blue adds some sort of separation between blocks and my social icons follow the lines like they’re walking along a field at night.